carterjbastian/blog/content/post/saved-macros.md

 # Etc...  # Cursor on this line
 ```

-So, starting on the first problematic line, we used the keystroked `@q@w@e@w@e` to solve all of our lint errors, and we didn't even have to navigate or worry about our cursor position!
+So, starting on the first problematic line, we used the keystrokes `@q@w@e@w@e` to solve all of our lint errors, and we didn't even have to navigate or worry about our cursor position!

 <br />
 # Bringing it all together